BlueHotDog/sails-migrations/README.md

 Sails-Migration provides an easy way to manage database migrations, much like rails does.
 This means you can have a fine-grain control over your schema/data transformations between versions.

+## Content

+- installing
+- creating a migration
+- working with migration

 ## Installing:

 Sails-Migrations only dependencies is sails, so it should be only used within a sails project